The LHCb upgrade I: Performance

-The performance of \Hltone inclusive selections -- a single displaced track trigger and a displaced vertex trigger -- is shown in Fig.~\ref{fig:selections_perf_track_mva_hlt1}.
-The performance of \Hltone inclusive muon selections is shown in Fig.~\ref{fig:selections_perf_muon_hlt1}.
-The performance of the \Hlttwo inclusive triggers is shown in Fig.~\ref{fig:selections_perf_inclusive_hlt2}.
-Finally, the performance of two representative exclusive \Hlttwo triggers is shown in Fig.~\ref{fig:selections_perf_exclusive_hlt2}.
+The performance of \Hltone inclusive selections --- a single displaced track trigger and a displaced vertex trigger --- is shown in figure~\ref{fig:selections_perf_track_mva_hlt1}.
+The performance of \Hltone inclusive muon selections is shown in figure~\ref{fig:selections_perf_muon_hlt1}.
+The performance of the \Hlttwo inclusive triggers is shown in figure~\ref{fig:selections_perf_inclusive_hlt2}.
+Finally, the performance of two representative exclusive \Hlttwo triggers is shown in figure~\ref{fig:selections_perf_exclusive_hlt2}.
 While the plotted efficiencies may appear low in many cases, this is because of the lack of offline criteria in the denominator.
 For the same reason the \Hlttwo efficiencies, where the denominator are events passing \Hltone conditions, are higher.
-Nevertheless, the examples of \Hlttwo single high-\pt muon triggers and the exclusive \Bs\to\jpsi\phiz triggers show that exclusive triggers targeting specific well-defined decay chains can achieve excellent efficiencies even with respect to reconstructible decays.
+Nevertheless, the examples of \Hlttwo single high-\pt muon triggers and the exclusive $\Bs\to\jpsi\phiz$ triggers show that exclusive triggers targeting specific well-defined decay chains can achieve excellent efficiencies even with respect to reconstructible decays.